doepking/gemini_multimodal_demo/README.md

 -   Implement more sophisticated conversation management.
 -   Expand function calling capabilities with more tools.
 -   Allow for more structured editing of background information.
--   Persist logs and background information beyond the current session (e.g., to a database).
+-   Persist logs, tasks, and background information beyond the current session (e.g., to a database).

 ## Contributing